-Following a successful first funding round in which the UK Prevention Research Partnership (UKPRP) invested £25 million in the primary prevention of non-communicable diseases (NCDs), the UKPRP funders are pleased to launch a second call for proposals.
-Under this call, we seek to complement the initial portfolio of consortia and networks and would particularly welcome proposals in the priority areas outlined below.
-As before, full proposals will be invited based on an outline application and applicants should carefully consider the call specification as it reflects insights gained from delivering the first funding round.
+Following a successful first funding round in which the UK Prevention Research Partnership (UKPRP) invested £25 million in the primary prevention of non-communicable diseases (NCDs), the UKPRP funders are pleased to have launched a second call for proposals.
+Under this call, we seek to complement the initial portfolio of consortia and networks and particularly welcome proposals in the priority areas outlined below.
+As in the first call, full proposals will be invited based on an outline application and applicants should carefully consider the call specification as it reflects insights gained from delivering the first funding round.
 An information and networking event was held in London on 24 September 2019 to communicate the priorities of the second call.
 Attendance at the event was not essential for applying to the call.

 - Call status: Closed

 - Open date: 3 September 2019

 - Closing date: 14 November 2019 16:00 GMT

 See the successful outline proposals, where applicants have been invited to submit a full application:

 The UKPRP partners have agreed to commit over £50 million to support research into the primary prevention of NCDs.
 NCDs account for around 89% of all deaths in the UK and result in large economic costs to health and social care systems and to the wider society.
 Socio-economic inequalities in health are consistently observed in the UK and have been increasing despite improvements in health and life expectancy.
 Diverse and complex systems operate to influence NCDs and inequalities in health.
 Recognising that these challenges extend beyond the remit of any one research funder, an alliance of funders is investing in the UKPRP to improve population health by tackling the upstream determinants of NCDs.
 These include, but are not limited to, the built and natural environment; systems relating to employment, education, welfare, transport, health and social care, and communication; and the policies of local and central government and of commercial enterprises.